12 Ways To Celebrate Black History Month At Work

 Promoting diversity and inclusion in the workplace is the best way you can support your minority workers.
 As we all know, many unconscious biases and workplace harassment directed at people of color result from a lack of education.

-Thus, organizing a diversity workshop or diversity training program around topics affecting the black community will help your privileged workers become empathetic and considerate towards minorities.
+Thus, organizing a diversity workshop around topics affecting the black community will help your privileged workers become empathetic and considerate towards minorities.

 You can hire an expert to talk over a Zoom webinar or invite artists from the black community to talk about their life experiences.
 Such training programs are beneficial to everyone and enhance employee engagement at work.